First-Year Seminar

 FYS 188 Indigenous Peoples and the Environment: Myth and Reality (4 Credits)

 This course examines the stereotype of the “ecological Indian”—a racial trope that has perpetuated the idea that Native North Americans are naturally closer to nature or are natural conservationists.
 The class looks at how this stereotype has shaped non-Native ideas about Indigenous peoples in what is now the United States and has affected Indigenous sovereignty and self-determination.
 This course also examines the varied ways Indigenous peoples have thought about ecological relationships and the strategies they developed to live in relation with the environment.
 The class critically examines the relationship between settler colonialism and the environment and considers contemporary and historical case studies in which Indigenous peoples have fought to protect and care for their lands and waters in the face of the ongoing violence of settler colonialism.
-Enrollment limited to 16 first-years.
-WI {H}
+Restrictions: First-years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
+(E) WI {H}

 Fall, Variable